How to make a family tree chart

 1. Gather information about your family

+To create your family tree chart, start with some research.
 Write down what you know, ask family members to fill in the gaps, and find pictures and documents.
 Visit libraries and online genealogy sources to search for census records, news stories, land deeds, and other documents that can verify your ancestry.

 Remember that you can only go back so far because of the limited availability of reliable records.
 You may have heard of some people saying that they have traced their lineage all the way to Adam and Eve.
 But in reality, it is very hard to find accurate records older than a few hundred years because many records have been destroyed in fires, floods, acts of war, and simple negligence.
 Some areas of the world were better at keeping and preserving records than others, so how far you can go back will depend on where your family came from.
 Most family tree outlines trace ancestry back three or four generations because of the limited information.